iobio/sv_pipeline_work/README.md

 The `sv_pipe.sh` is the **main entry point** which will run a few things.
 It is intended to be run as a `slurm` script because it is resource intensive and runs for quite a while with the current settings (10+ hours). **The input for the `sv_pipe.sh` is a `.yml` file.**

-The pipeline uses a trio of `CRAM` files in one folder with their associated indexes, an already joint called smoove `vcf` for this same trio **AND** a `.sif` file of the smoove tool (See #3 Below).
+The pipeline uses a trio of `CRAM` files in one folder with their associated indexes, an already joint called smoove `vcf` for this same trio, a svafotate population bed file in the `/ref_files`, **AND** a `.sif` file of the smoove tool (See #3 Below).

-The cram folder path, sample names, and path to the smoove vcf are defined from within the yaml file (*see example in next section*)
+The cram folder path, sample names, and path to the smoove vcf are defined from within the yaml file (*see example in next section*).

 Example Call:
 ```
-sbatch sv_pipe.sh my_sample_yaml.yml
+sbatch sv_pipe_personal.sh my_sample_yaml.yml
 ```

 #### The sv_pipe script runs the following additional scripts in this order